sontungdt7/app.zerolend.xyz/CONTRIBUTING.md

 ## Translations

-Aave uses [Crowdin](https://crowdin.com/) for translation management and internationalization.
+ZeroLend uses [Crowdin](https://crowdin.com/) for translation management and internationalization.
 We only update strings within the app.
 Everything else is downloaded from Crowdin.
 For more information, such as installing their CLI tool, read their [documentation](https://developer.crowdin.com/api/v2/).

 To upload strings: